chengfzy/CPlusPlusStudy/README.md

     \mathbf{e} = \sum_{n=0}^{N} (\mathbf{R} \mathbf{p}_{A,n}+ \mathbf{p} - \mathbf{p}_{B,n})
     $$
     The code using two method to optimize this problem,
-    - Analytical Jacobian with pose parameterization (R, p)
+    - Analytical Jacobian with pose manifold (R, p)
-    - ceres auto Jacobian with pose parameterization (R, p)
+    - ceres auto Jacobian with pose manifold (R, p)
-    - ceres auto Jacobian with angle parameterization (theta, p).
+    - ceres auto Jacobian with angle manifold (theta, p).
 1. ceres12_Pose3DEstimation \
     Similar to ceres11_Pose2DEstimation but with 3D transformation.
 Consider we have two matched 3D points pair $\mathbf{p}_A \leftrightarrow \mathbf{p}_B$, and want to estimate the 3D transformation $\mathbf{R} \in SO(3), \mathbf{p} \in \mathbb{R}^3$ between the points, i.e.,
     $$
     \mathbf{e} = \sum_{n=0}^{N} (\mathbf{R} \mathbf{p}_{A,n}+ \mathbf{p} - \mathbf{p}_{B,n})
     $$
     The problem is also named after ICP, the code using two method to optimize this problem,
-    - Analytical Jacobian with pose parameterization (R, p)
+    - Analytical Jacobian with pose manifold (R, p)
-    - ceres auto Jacobian with pose parameterization (R, p)
+    - ceres auto Jacobian with pose manifold (R, p)
 ### Note
 1. Migrate code from `ceres 1.x` to `ceres 2.x`, the main difference is using `Manifold` instead of `LocalParameterization`
     - `GlobalSize` => `AmbientSize`
     - `LocalSize` => `TangentSize`
     - `ComputeJacobian` => `PlusJacobian`
-    - add `Minus` and `MinusJacobian`, but these two method don't used currently, could just `return true;` right now
+    - add `Minus` and `MinusJacobian`, but these two method don't used currently, could just `return true;` right now(see [github issue](https://github.com/ceres-solver/ceres-solver/issues/1003))

 ## g2o
 1. g2o01_CircleFit \